The law firm of choice for complex competition, trade and regulatory issues

 Across all competition law matters, clients benefit from our strong relationships with the Australian Competition and Consumer Commission (ACCC) and other State and Federal regulatory bodies.
 We actively participate in industry associations and other influential forums that are shaping the Australian competition environment to stay ahead of changes in market practice.

-Our expertise in competition, trade and regulatory law covers:
+Our industry-leading expertise in competition, trade and regulatory law covers:

 - Domestic and multi-jurisdictional mergers